July 8, 2014

 to the top

-About USACM -- The U.S. Public Policy Council of ACM (USACM) is the focal point for ACM's interaction with U.S. government organizations, the computing community, and the U.S. public in all matters of U.S. public policy related to information technology.
+About USACM -- The U.S. Public Policy Council of ACM (USACM) is the focal point for ACM's interactions with U.S. government organizations, the computing community, and the U.S. public in all matters of U.S. public policy related to information technology.

 Views expressed are not necessarily those of ACM.
 To send comments, please write to email@example.com.